CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography

 Vessel segmentation is an extensively studied field in medical imaging for over two decades, with recent advancements propelled by deep learning.
-While recent works on vessel segmentation~\cite{moccia2018blood} primarily focus on retinal~\cite{chen2021retinal,fraz2012blood} and lung imaging (\cite{1610745,tan2021automated,van2013automated}), in brain vascular imaging, various methods have been proposed to segment cerebral vessels on different image modalities such as MRA~\cite{phellan2017comparison,phellan2017automatic,robben2016simultaneous}, CTA~\cite{fu2020rapid,su2020automatic}, and DSA~\cite{liu2018vessel,su2021autotici,vepa2022weakly,zhang2020neural} using U-Net~\cite{ronneberger2015u}.
+Recent literature on vessel segmentation~\citep{moccia2018blood} primarily addresses retinal~\citep{fraz2012blood,chen2021retinal}, lung~\citep{1610745,van2013automated,tan2021automated}, and cardiovascular imaging~\citep{huang2023extraction,huang2023nag}.
+These studies demonstrate the adaptability of segmentation methods across various anatomical structures and imaging modalities.
+In brain imaging, various methods have been proposed to segment cerebral vessels on different image modalities such as MRA~\citep{phellan2017comparison,phellan2017automatic,robben2016simultaneous}, CT angiography (CTA)~\citep{fu2020rapid,su2020automatic}, and DSA~\citep{liu2018vessel,su2021autotici,vepa2022weakly,zhang2020neural}, each modality posing unique challenges and necessitating tailored approaches.
+The prevalent use of U-Net~\citep{ronneberger2015u} in these studies underscores its versatility.
 However, existing methods mainly rely on spatial vasculature features learned from static 2D DSA frames without considering the complete series.
-It has been shown that U-Net can generate false positives on skull edges or other subtraction artifacts that appear similar to blood vessels~\cite{zhang2020neural}.
+It has been shown that U-Net tends to generate false positives in the presence of subtraction artifacts that appear similar to blood vessels~\citep{zhang2020neural}.

-Artery-vein segmentation has been explored on fundus images~\cite{hemelings2019artery} and non-contrast lung CT images~\cite{qin2021learning} using U-Net.
-However, research on cerebral artery-vein segmentation is limited to 4D CTA~\cite{meijs2020cerebral}, 3D MRA images~\cite{hilbert2020brave} using 3D U-Net models, and 3D-DSA~\cite{raz2021arterial}.
-These methods rely on either spatial features~\cite{hilbert2020brave} or manually crafted temporal parameters~\cite{meijs2020cerebral} for separating arteries and veins.
-Nevertheless, to the best of our knowledge, no automatic artery-vein segmentation algorithm has been developed for DSA images yet.
+Artery-vein segmentation has been primarily explored in fundus images~\citep{hemelings2019artery} and non-contrast lung CT images~\citep{qin2021learning} using U-Net.
+However, the segmentation of cerebral arteries and veins remains an under-explored area, with limited studies on 4D CTA~\citep{meijs2020cerebral}, 3D MRA images~\citep{hilbert2020brave}, and 3D-DSA~\citep{raz2021arterial} using 3D U-Net models.
+These methods predominantly leverage spatial features~\citep{hilbert2020brave} or manually crafted temporal parameters~\citep{meijs2020cerebral} to differentiate between arteries and veins.
+In a previous study \citep{van2022automatic}, we investigated the automatic classification of arteries and veins using $k$-means clustering, contingent on vessel enhancement and binarization via the Frangi filter.
+The quality of vessel segmentation through the Frangi filter depends on the choice of the binarization threshold, a parameter that exhibits high variability across different DSA images.
+Nevertheless, to the best of our knowledge, no fully automatic and robust artery-vein segmentation algorithm has been developed for DSA images yet.